micnncim/kleat-format/README.md

   kleat-format PATH_TO_HALCONFIG [flags]

 Flags:
       --check     If true, only check whether there is diff between source halconfig and formatted one -h, --help      help for kleat-format
-  -w, --write   If true, write result to source halconfig instead of stdout
+      --version   If true, print version information -w, --write     If true, write result to source halconfig instead of stdout

 ```